nestjs/docs.nestjs.com/content/techniques/file-upload.md

 #### Multiple files

-To upload multiple fields (all with different field name keys), use the `FileFieldsInterceptor()` decorator.
+To upload multiple files (all with different field name keys), use the `FileFieldsInterceptor()` decorator.
 This decorator takes two arguments:

 - `uploadedFields`: an array of objects, where each object specifies a required `name` property with a string value specifying a field name, as described above, and an optional `maxCount` property, as described above
 - `options`: optional `MulterOptions` object, as described above